The Anatomy of an EEG Cap

 At first glance, electroencephalography – or EEG as it is more commonly known – can be a little bit intimidating.

-The technology used can conjure up imagery of science- fiction thrillers and seems a little complicated and inaccessible to the unacquainted.
+The technology used can conjure up imagery of science-fiction thrillers and seems complicated and inaccessible to the unacquainted.

 This is before you have to get to grips with the theory behind EEG and how it actually works!
-Once broken down however, you’d be surprised how easy EEG and associated technology is to use.
+Once broken down however, you’d be surprised how straightforward EEG and the associated technology is to use.